gingerly-ui/alx-system_engineering-devops/0x01-shell_permissions/README.md

-changes group ownership w sym link
+changes owner of the file